jhpyle/docassemble/README.md

 ## Installation

+These installation instructions assume a Debian GNU/Linux machine, but docassemble has been developed to be os-independent.
+If you can install the dependencies, you should be able to get docassemble to run.

+Install some utilities needed during installation:

+    apt-get install git python-pip wget unzip

 Clone the repository (e.g., in your home directory):

     git clone https://github.com/jhpyle/docassemble

 This creates a directory called `docassemble`.
-To install the package, do the following as root:
+To install the docassemble packages, do the following as root:

     cd docassemble
     sudo compile.sh